git-ogawa/usbcamGUI/README.md

 usbcamGUI
 =======

-usbcamGUI is simple GUI python script for Debian-based distributions, providing the capture of image from the USB camera, set the cam properties interactively.
+usbcamGUI is simple GUI python script for Debian-based distributions, providing the capture of image, set parameters interactively from the USB camera.

 ![](img/dark.png)